GWphua/aws-notes/README.md

 - Notify you when you are close to a service quota value threshold.
 - Create [CloudWatch Alarms](#amazon-cloudwatch-alarms) on the Service Quotas console.
-  - Get alerted when Lambda concurrent executions are reaching your quota.
+  - Get alerted when [AWS Lambda](#aws-lambda) concurrent executions are reaching your quota.
 - Request a quota increase from AWS Service Quotas or shutdown resources before limit is reached.

 ### AWS Trusted Advisor